oyvindio/skts/README.markdown

 Where?
 ------
 The add-on can be downloaded from [AMO] [3], but is currently in the sandbox.
 This means that the add-on is tagged as experimental.
-If you think the add-on is the best thing since sliced bread, feel free to write a review for it on AMO to help it get out of the sandbox.
+If you think this add-on is the best thing since sliced bread, or if you think it brings a new meaning to the word suck, feel free to write a review for it on AMO.

 [1]: http://www.opera.com   "Opera Browser"
 [2]: http://www.firefox.com "Mozilla Firefox"